hashicorp/vault-lambda-extension/README.md

 `eu-west-1`, `eu-west-2`, `eu-west-3`, `me-south-1`, `sa-east-1`, `us-east-1`,
 `us-east-2`, `us-west-1`, `us-west-2`.

+Alternatively, you can download binaries for packaging into a container image [here][releases].
+See the full [documentation page][vault-docs] for more details.

 The extension authenticates with Vault using [AWS IAM auth][vault-aws-iam-auth], and all configuration is supplied via environment variables.
 There are two methods to read secrets, which can both be used side-by-side: